dpereira/zstream-rs/README.md

 ## Why

-Some encoder/decoder crates that provide `Read` Trait implementatiosn exhibit a behavior of _eagerly_ trying to consume stream data from the underlying readers that are passed into them.
+Some encoder/decoder crates that provide `Read` Trait implementations exhibit a behavior of _eagerly_ trying to consume stream data from the underlying readers that are passed into them.
 For use cases where the underlying stream data is not fully -- or not at all -- available for encoding/decoding immediately, this may lead to such implementations breaking with "corrupt deflate stream" errors or similar.

 ## How